Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations

+where $\{\boldsymbol{x}_C^{(i)}\}_{i=1}^N$ is sampled from $\boldsymbol{\pi}_{\boldsymbol{x}_C}$ and $N$ is the size of Monte Carlo samples.
+The proposed ICE-based feature importance method requires evaluating the predictive model on a grid of $K$ values for the feature of interest $x_j$ across $N$ realizations of the complementary inputs $\boldsymbol{x}_C$.
+As a result, the computational cost for a single feature scales as $\mathcal{O}(NK)$ model evaluations (the aggregation itself is negligible), and as $\mathcal{O}(mNK)$ when applied to all $m$ input features.
+This is identical to the computational cost of computing partial dependence plots, since PDPs are obtained by averaging the same set of ICE curves.
+To put it into perspective, the computational complexity of total Sobol' indices is $\mathcal{O}(mN)$ using the standard Saltelli estimator for all inputs~\cite{saltelli2010variance}.
+In this regard, the proposed method incurs a higher computational cost compared to total Sobol' indices in exchange for resolving the conditional response structure rather than solely attributing output variance.

 These two metrics serve distinct but complementary purposes.
 The first metric, $\mu_{I_{\mathrm{ice}},x_{j}}$, measures global importance.
 Unlike PDP-based importance, which averages the predictions (often leading to cancellation effects), $\mu_{I_{\mathrm{ice}},x_{j}}$ averages the magnitude of variations, thereby mitigating the issue of heterogeneous effects canceling each other out.
-Conversely, the second metric, $\sigma_{I_{\mathrm{ice}},x_{j}}$, assesses the influence of interactions.
-A high dispersion in $I_{\mathrm{ice}}$ indicates that the impact of $x_j$ varies significantly depending on the values of the complementary features $\boldsymbol{x}_C$, which is a hallmark of strong feature interactions.
-These metrics can be visualized simultaneously; for example, using a bar plot for $\mu_{I_{\mathrm{ice}},x_{j}}$ with $\sigma_{I_{\mathrm{ice}},x_{j}}$ represented as error bars.
+Conversely, the second metric, $\sigma^2_{I_{\mathrm{ice}},x_{j}}$, assesses the influence of interactions.
+A high dispersion in $I_{\mathrm{ice}}$ indicates that the impact of $x_j$ varies significantly depending on the values of the complementary features $\boldsymbol{x}_C$, which indicates strong feature interactions.
+These metrics can be visualized simultaneously using a bar plot for $\mu_{I_{\mathrm{ice}},x_{j}}$ with $\sigma_{I_{\mathrm{ice}},x_{j}}$ represented as error bars.